Real estate tax

 The real estate tax is an object tax on property in Austria.
 It is collected by the municipalities in accordance with federal law (Grundsteuergesetz 1955), who keep the revenue from this tax in its entirety.

-Under the Finanzausgleichsgesetz, the municipalities are entitled to apply a uniform assessment rate of up to 500 per cent on the real estate tax base when determining the tax.
+By applying a tax measurement figure to the unit value, the Tax Authority Austria determines the real estate tax base.
+The real estate tax base is then transmitted by the tax office to the municipalities.
+The municipalities apply assessment rates to calculate the annual amount of real estate tax.
+Under the Finanzausgleichsgesetz, they are entitled to apply a uniform assessment rate of up to 500 per cent on the real estate tax base when determining the tax.

 Where it exceeds 75 Euro per year, the real estate tax is collected in four instalments on 15 February, 15 May, 15 August and 15 November respectively.
 Amounts up to 75 Euro must be paid once a year on 15 May.